theupdateframework/pep-on-pypi-with-tuf/README.rst

 documentation`__, which exists for this purpose.
-Support for project distributions that are signed by developers (maximum security model) is also not discussed in this PEP, but is outlined in the appendix as a possible future extension, and covered in detail in PEP XXX [VD: Link to PEP once it is completed].
-The maximum security model requires more PyPI administrative work, but none by clients.
+Support for project distributions that are signed by developers (maximum security model) is also not discussed in this PEP, but is outlined in the appendix as a possible future extension and covered in detail in PEP XXX [VD: Link to PEP once it is completed].
+The PEP XXX extension focuses on the maximum security model, which requires more PyPI administrative work (none by clients), but it also proposes an easy-to-use key management solution for developers, how to interface with a potential future build farm on PyPI infrastructure, and discusses the feasibility of end-to-end signing.

-[VD: Must also mention build farm, miniLock, and other out-of-scope features]

 __ https://github.com/theupdateframework/tuf/tree/develop/tuf/client#updaterpy